Notice of Pre-AIA or AIA Status

 Regarding claim 1, Kim teaches a method comprising:

-receiving an indication that processing of a task has been terminated, wherein the task is one of one or more tasks of a cluster processing job (Task Failure, where the child task of a MapReduce task is marked as failing);
+receiving an indication that processing of a task has been terminated, wherein the task is one of one or more tasks of a cluster processing job (Task Failure, where the child task of a MapReduce task is marked as failing), the task comprising a portion of the cluster processing job assigned to a cluster worker machine for processing (MapReduce’s ordinary meaning in the art is of a cluster processing model; Kim describes a child JVM in the first paragraph of Task Failure, which is running a child task assigned to it.
+The child task is a portion of the cluster processing job);

-incrementing a counter value, the counter value indicative of a total number of tasks associated with the cluster processing job that have been terminated (Page 2, second-to-final paragraph, a maximum percentage of tasks in the job are allowed to fail before the job fails; Tracking this percentage would necessarily require some way to count the number of tasks that have failed); and
+incrementing a counter value, the counter value indicative of a total number of tasks associated with the cluster processing job that have been terminated (Page 2, second-to-final paragraph, a maximum percentage of tasks in the job are allowed to fail before the job fails; Tracking this percentage means that Kim necessarily tracks the number of tasks that have failed.
+This number is the counter); and

-Regarding claim 2, Kim teaches the method of claim 1, wherein the cluster processing job is a query to process data stored in a data storage system (The job is a MapReduce job).
+Regarding claim 2, Kim teaches the method of claim 1, wherein the cluster processing job is a query to process data stored in a data storage system (The job is a MapReduce job, which is data processing).

 Regarding claim 3, Kim teaches the method of claim 1, wherein the threshold value is greater than 0 (Page 2, second-to-final paragraph, it is undesirable to abort the job if “a few tasks fail”.
 The threshold is at least “a few” which is greater than 0).